 No doubt Turkey and Israel have different visions for Syria's future.
 Israel aims to integrate Syria into the Abraham Accords and normalise its status in line with its security and diplomatic goals.
-Turkey envisages a unified Islamic Syria ideologically aligned with Ankara - a vision Israel views as a threat.
-To counter this, it is likely to empower ethnic and sectarian minorities - not only to promote decentralisation, but to encourage fragmentation.
+Turkey envisages a unified Islamic Syria ideologically call from the group's imprisoned leader, Abdullah Öcalan.